20 Practical Gifts for Someone Traveling Abroad Indefinitely

 Even if your traveler isn’t a huge outdoor adventurer or backpack person (I went through a very anti-backpack phase from high school through college), having one of these will come in handy.

 Another option is the Troubadour Goods backpack.
 It doesn’t fold up, but it’s chic enough to be used for daywear and durable enough for hiking and travel.
 I’ve actually been using it more often as my personal item for flying and on smaller day treks.

 4. Good Packing Cubes

 I can’t believe I’m only on this packing cube hype train now, but I am, and I cannot recommend getting a quality set!
 If your friend doesn’t already have them, they’ll thank you later.
 And I mean quality ones.
-I have the Eagle Creek ones and a free set I got from a conference, and the difference is huge.
+I have these Eagle Creek ones as well as a free set I got from a conference, and the difference is huge.

 5. A little kit of reusable things

 Help them be sustainable!
 The way we travel already does leave its own carbon footprint on the world, so anyway we can offset that, the better!
 Get them a little kit of reusable, packable things like metal straws, a bamboo cutlery set, reusable remover pads, and more.
 This can be budget friendly or easily more of a mid-range gift depending on how much you add to the kit.

 If they’re on a budget, a lot of places they go might not have proper towels or towels at all.
 Even in Korea, the towel guesthouses offer is the usually the size of a hand towel!
 So making sure they have something that dries quickly can make a huge difference.
 Heck, even if they’re going to beachy areas, this will come in handy.
 I personally like turkish towels.